Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testCoroutines() {}
 ```

-### Multiple ways to reference the same declaration
+### Multiple ways to refer to the same declaration

-References to member functions are resolved only via `Type.functionName` where `Type` could be both type where the
+Links to member functions outside class scope are resolved only via `[Type.functionName]` where `Type` could be both
-function is declared, and all it’s inheritors:
+type where the function is declared, and all it’s inheritors:

 ```kotlin
 interface Parent {